single-cell-data/SOMA/brainstorming.md

     result_order,
     value_filter,
     platform_config,
-) -> delayed iterator over Arrow.RecordBatch
+) -> delayed iterator over Arrow.Table
 ```

 Parameters:

 - slices - the rows to read.
 Defaults to 'all'.
-Rows are addressable with a row offset (uint), a row-offset range (slice) or a list of both.
+Rows are addressable with a row offset (uint), a row-offset range (slice), an Arrow array or chunked array of row-offsets, or a list of both offsets and slices.
 - column_names - the named columns to read and return.
 Defaults to all.
 The pseudo-column `soma_rowid` may be included in this list.
 - batch_size - a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.